OliverMathias/CrystalBall/README.md

   **Arguments**
    * **text** - The first argument to pass is the raw text string that was returned from the "Source" class.
    * **split_by_words** - This argument will determine if the package splits up the text by words or by characters.
+   * **keep_spaces** - The final argument in this method determines if the input data should contain spaces, or simply the words / chars.

   <br>